Airport Traffic by US and International Carriers¶

 The data comes from the U.S. International Air Passenger and Freight Statistics Report.
-As part of the T-100 program, USDOT receives traffic reports of U.S. and other international airlines operating to and from United States airports.
+As part of the T-100 program, USDOT receives traffic reports of US and international airlines operating to and from US airports.
 Data engineers on the team ingest this publicly available data and provide us with the following datasets:

 The Flow has the following high-level steps:

-- Download the datasets to form the input data
+- Download the datasets to acquire the input data

-To complete this walkthrough, the following requirements will need to be met:
+To complete this walkthrough, the following requirements need to be met:

 - Have access to a Dataiku DSS instance–that’s it!

-Create a new Dataiku DSS project and name it
+Create a new blank Dataiku DSS project and name it

 International Flight Reporting.